haddystuff/Lazylab/docs/developers/Base_classes.rst

 Base classes
 =======================

-Base classes are that inherited by Manage Classes.
+Base classes are inherited by Manage Classes.
 Manage Class - class which instances are VM objects.
 VM object(called "devices" in code) - object that describe vm.
 Purpose of this object is to fully control one vm.